Cadence Bank (CADE)'s debt-to-equity and long-term debt/equity ratios - The Dwinnex

-As of close of business last night, Cadence Bank’s stock clocked out at $20.68, down -0.67% from its previous closing price of $20.82.
-In other words, the price has decreased by -$0.14 from its previous closing price.
-On the day, 1796303 shares were traded.
-CADE stock price reached its highest trading level at $20.75 during the session, while it also had its lowest trading level at $20.37.
+As of close of business last night, Cadence Bank’s stock clocked out at $19.48, up 1.35% from its previous closing price of $19.22.
+In other words, the price has increased by $+0.26 from its previous closing price.
+On the day, 1070234 shares were traded.
+CADE stock price reached its highest trading level at $19.67 during the session, while it also had its lowest trading level at $18.97.

 Sponsored